YBHwang/clova-developer-guide/en-KR/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`GetAsleepDurationRequest`](#GetAsleepDurationRequest)

 ## GetAwakeDurationRequest {#GetAwakeDurationRequest}
 Mainly used to check information measured from a sleep sensor.
-Requests the Clova Home extension for the awake time of the user after going to bed measured by the target appliance–in other words, the amount of time from going to bed until falling asleep.
+Requests the Clova Home extension for the awake time of the user after going to bed measured by the target appliance.
+In other words, the amount of time from going to bed until falling asleep.
 The extension must use the [`GetAwakeDurationResponse`](#GetAwakeDurationResponse) message as a response to this request.

 | Field name       | Data type    | Description                     | Included |
 |---------------|---------|-----------------------------|:---------:|